hoangvvo/benzene/docs/server/README.md

 ## Building Context :id=context

 `options.context` in `httpHandler` can be used to build a context for GraphQL execution layer.
 It can either be an object or a function.
 In the case of function, it accepts `req` (`http.IncomingMessage`).
-Depends on the framework, you may receive an extended `IncomingMessage` (such as in `express`) that has extra properties.
+Depends on the framework, you may receive an extended `IncomingMessage` that has extra properties.
+For example, in `express`, `req` will also contain properties like `req.body` or `req.query`.

 ```js
 const gqlHandle = httpHandler(GQL, {